recursive-automata/word2vec_and_friends/README.md

 Like all (data-)scientists, I stand on the shoulders of giants.
-The inspiration for this project began awhile ago when I watched a 2015 talk Chris Moody gave at *Text by the Bay*, and the flame's been fanned since by the blogs, talks, and github repos of many who've worked with word embeddings.
-And thanks to Radim Řehůřek for an excellent, open-source implementation of Word2Vec.
+The inspiration for this project began awhile ago when I watched a 2015 talk Chris Moody gave at *Text by the Bay* [5], and the flame's been fanned by all the subsequent progress in the field.
+Thanks to Radim Řehůřek et al for an excellent, open-source implementation of Doc2Vec [6].

 # References